techstop/techstop/content/post/bash-exit-status.md

 author: Antonio
 title: "Bash Exit Status"
 date: 2019-10-15T22:13:36-04:00
-lastmod: 2019-10-16
+lastmod: 2022-02-18
 draft: false
 type: post
 url: /bash-exit-status/
-description: "Learn how to get the bash exit status for bash commands.
-Follow this tutorial which will teach you how to get the exit status codes for any bash commands."
+description: "Learn how to get the exit status codes for bash commands.
+Follow this tutorial which will teach you how to get the exit status codes for any bash commands which you can also use in conditional statements in your scripts."
 categories:
 - tutorials
 - linux